Viewing and changing the location of Seq's local data on disk.

 Seq folder and all its contents.

 To move data between machines, see Backup and Restore.

 If the service is being run as an account other than the default Local System, make sure that account can access the new location.

-seq install --storage="PATH/TO/STORAGE" seq start
+seq service install --storage="PATH\TO\STORAGE" -u "DOMAIN\user" -p "PASSWORD" seq service start

-If this fails, reach out to support - reconfiguration is a safe process, so it is likely that a few changes in command parameters will get you back up and running quickly.
+[email protected].
+Reconfiguration is a safe process, so it is likely that a few changes in command parameters will get you back up and running quickly.

 Seq's own log files

 Independent of the storage path specified, Seq writes its own troubleshooting logs to